ryanmannix1/cornell-data-science-certificate/README.md

 6. **Neural Networks and Machine Learning**

 This repository contains hands-on projects I completed using R as part of the data science coursework.

+**Note:** I am still in the process of uploading all course projects from my Cornell certificate.